utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/change.md

 ---
 title: Changing the Verification Method of Multi-Factor Authentication for UTokyo Accounts
+breadcrumb:
+  title: Changing the Verification Method
 ---

 [Return to the top page of the description of Multi-Factor Authentication](.)